smart-edge-open/specs/openness_epc.md

 3. Entitlements: will allow further level of controlling in gateway selection for UEs at EPC Control plane through IMSIs.
 It is recommended to use some level of indirect reference of IMSIs (proprietary to operators network) to identify UEs rather than IMSI itself.

 ### Further recommendations for more controlled subscriber data steering
-In addition to the APN (for PDN GW selection) and TAC (for S-GW selection),  specific UE level configuration in entitling the subscribers to use the Edge resources can be made for controlled subscriber data steering and processing.
+In addition to the APN (for PDN GW selection) and TAC (for S-GW selection),  specific UE level configuration in entitling the subscribers to use the Edge resources can be made for a controlled subscriber data steering and processing.
 This can be achieved by Edge controller configuring which UEs allowed to use Edge compute node resources.
-Though the OpenNESS referenced API shows the IMSI to identify UE uniquely during entitlement configuration, UE tagging is left out as implementation decision as it is not suggested to exposed IMSI information outside the operator’s environment scope for multiple reasons.
+Though the OpenNESS API refers to IMSI to identify UE uniquely, UE tagging is left out as implementation decision as it is not suggested to expose IMSI information outside the operator’s environment scope for multiple reasons.

 Application data filtering functionality for processing at the edge can be further implemented in the PDN Gateway data pipeline itself to reduce overhead of data processing in Edge compute node data plane.
-Indeed, many of EPC solutions already supports application level packet filtering based on 5-tuples through proprietary implementation, which can be leveraged and extended for Edge solutions.
+Indeed, many of EPC solutions already supports application level packet filtering and steering based on 5-tuples through proprietary implementation, which can be leveraged and extended for Edge solutions.

 ###	Validation and Data path models

-Below listed various data paths has been exercised using the OpenNESS reference solution by configuring the userplane through the suggested APIs in lab environment.
+Below listed various data paths has been exercised using the OpenNESS by configuring the userplane through the provided APIs in lab environment.

 #### UE selects a particular PGW-U (based on APN) and SGW-U based on TAC.
 Subscriber’s application data is processed at the MEC application launched at the OpenNESS Edge compute node.

 ![LTE CUPS Configuration test flow 1](epc-images/openness_epctest1.png)

 #### UE selects a particular PGW-U (based on APN) and SGW-U based on TAC.
-Subscriber’s application data is processed at MEC application launched at OpenNESS Edge compute node and has been sent back to PDN for further processing.
+Subscriber’s application data is processed at MEC application launched at OpenNESS Edge compute node and has been sent back to PDN/internet for further processing.

 ![LTE CUPS Configuration test flow 2](epc-images/openness_epctest2.png)

 #### UE selects a particular PGW-U (based on APN) and SGW-U based on TAC.
-Subscriber’s application data is not configured for Edge location processing.
+Subscriber’s application data is not configured for Edge location processing thus forwarded to PDN/internet.

 ![LTE CUPS Configuration test flow 3](epc-images/openness_epctest3.png)